OpenMS/OpenMS-docs/docs/introduction/extended-background.md

 In a quadropole analyzer, you can set the quadropole voltage so that ions with a specific m/z ratio travel through.
 The oscillating electrostatic fields stabilize the flight path for the ions so that they can pass through the quadropole.
 Other ions will be accelerated out of the quadropole and will not make it to the end.

+Refer to the image below for a diagrammatic representation of the quadrupole analyzer.

 ![a simplified, schematic representation of the quadrupole analyzer](../images/introduction/quadrupole-analyzer.png)

 <div class="admonition video">